New to using coconut flour? These coconut flour recipes are kitchen-tested and are the best of the best you’ll find on the internet!

 - Store the coconut flour in an airtight container.

 This recipe makes approximately 2 cups of flour.
-The nutritional info below reflects one whole cup of flour.
+The nutritional info below reflects a cup coconut flour.
 Remember, you’ll most likely use that amount in an entire recipe.

 - Serving Size: 1 cup